 The Caldeira is perhaps one of the most well-known attractions in Faial.
 Located in the middle of the island, it is a two-kilometre wide, 400-meter deep volcanic cone.

 High atop the Caldeira’s rim, the clouds and the mist flow in as the cold, moist air rushes up the steep slopes of the Caldeira.
-For those who like to get down and dirty, it is possible to take a trek into the crater.
+It is possible for those who like to get down and dirty to take a trek into the crater.
 However, to protect the natural plant species, the local tourism authority only allows a limited amount of hikers per day.

-There is also a slightly more forgiving goat trail along the rim of the crater, where every vantage point of the incredible natural showpiece can be experienced.
+There is also a slightly more forgiving goat trail along the crater’s rim, where every vantage point of the incredible natural showpiece can be experienced.

 Whale Watching and Shark Diving